ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 to always get the release notifications.

-If you also want to participate, or for any questions and comments please contact us via the issue tracker [on GitHub](http://issues.libelektra.org).
+If you also want to participate, or for any questions and comments please contact us via our issue tracker [on GitHub](http://issues.libelektra.org).

 [Permalink to this NEWS entry](https://www.libelektra.org/news/0.8.<<VERSION>>-release)